Ken Krueger: Early Science Fiction Fan Activity

 The fourth Michicon was held at Slan Shack from June 17 to 19, 1944.
 While in attendance, the young Ziff-Davis office boy, Frank Robinson, showed extreme valor by publishing two issues of Fanewscard during the con.
 Some 23 fans were there, including travelers Lynn Bridges, of Florida, and a seventeen-year-old Ken Krueger of Buffalo.

 Frank Robinson, in his memoir, Not So Good a Gay Man (TOR, 2017), writes of "having a crush" on his friend, Ken Krueger, and almost making a pass at him during the Michicon.

 In the fall of 1944, over Labor Day weekend, Krueger hosted the first BuffaloCon, in his mother's house.
 In attendance were Don Wollheim and Elsia Balter (later Mrs. Wollheim), Damon Knight, and Larry Shaw.
 Oliver “Ollie” Saari of Flint, Michigan, a mechanical engineer working for GM, was there.
 As well as Frank Robinson, all the way from Chicago.

 Krueger began editing his first science fiction fanzine, Abortions, in 1952.
 Science fiction writer Rog Phillips reviewed the first issue in his The Club House column in the February 1952 issue of Amazing Stories.

 Not content with editing his own fanzine, Krueger was a regular contributor to the Buffalo Fantasy League's official club fanzine, Hyperopia, which was edited by fellow club member, Robert J. Fritz.
 Even as far back as July 1952, when the first issue of Hyperopia appeared, readers knew Ken Krueger and held him in very high regard.

-In 1952 Krueger was nominated and elected as Progressive Fandom's candidate to the post of president of the National Fantasy Fan Federation.
-Alas, in his self-effacing manner, he declined the nomination.
+In 1952 Krueger was nominated and elected as Progressive Fandom's candidate to the post of president of the National Fantasy Fan Federation, but he declined the nomination.